coderefinery/github-without-command-line/group-work.md

 ## Organizational permissions

 - Organizations have **owners** and **members**.
-- Owners can add more members and delete repositories.
+- Owners can add more than members and delete repositories.
 - Members can also be organized into teams.
 - We recommend to write-protect the default branch and protect it against force-pushes and accidental deletions.